falanges/jenkins-poc/README.md

   # Project Name

   ## Description

   This is a dummy project created for demonstration purposes.

   ## Installation

-1. Clone the repository.
+  1. Don't Clone the repository it sucks really much.
   2. Run `npm install` to install the dependencies.

   ## Usage

   1. Run `npm start` to start the application.
   2. Open your browser and navigate to `http://localhost:3000`.

   ## Contributing

   Contributions are welcome!
 Please fork the repository and submit a pull request.

   ## License

   This project is licensed under the [MIT License](LICENSE).